ten-protocol/go-ten/design/sequencer_bootstrapping_strategy.md

 ## Single block producer

-This is in essence a very simplified "POBI" with a a single aggregator (SA).
+This is in essence a very simplified "POBI" with a single aggregator (SA).

 The SA is operated by the Obscuro Foundation, and is configured as a variable in the Obscuro Management Contract (MC) on Ethereum.
 Only the foundation has the power to set the designated SA.